Sweet Corn Soup with Bacon and Potatoes

-This sweet corn soup recipe is an ode to the end of summer.
-A time to revel in the bounty of the harvest and enjoy the last few warm days and nights.
-This corn soup is for those nights.
+This Sweet Corn Soup recipe is an ode to the end of summer.
+A time to revel in the bounty of the harvest and enjoy the last few warm days and nights with a chunky corn soup with bacon and potatoes.

-a bowl of sweet corn soup garnished with chopped bacon and green onions
+yellow soup with corn kernels garnished with chopped bacon and green onions and a spoon in the bowl.

 Making the corn broth

-Cutting the kernels off of the cob is easy.
+Cutting corn kernels off of the cob is easy.
 The hard part is not making a mess.

 To make this soup, first shuck the corn and try to remove as many of the silky threads as you can.
 I hold the cob vertically with my left hand and then slowly slice downward with the knife, keeping the knife at the base of the kernels.

-The corn cobs plus carrots, celery, onions, garlic, potatoes, and herbs and spices will be used to make the corn broth.
+The corn cobs plus carrots, celery, onions, garlic, potatoes, and herbs and spices will go into the corn broth.
+Cut the vegetables into pieces that are about the same size, but don’t stress too much about it.

 cooked vegetables in a sieve over a stock pot.